OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 ---
-title: Installing software with Chocolatey
+title: Install software with Chocolatey
-description: With Octopus Deploy you can install software with Chocolatey by using a runbook as part of a routine operations task.
+description: Create runbooks to install software with Chocolatey as part of a routine operations task.
 position: 30
 ---

 [Chocolately](https://chocolatey.org/) is a popular package manager for Windows.
-It allows you to automate the installation of software used by the machines you deploy to, for example [.NET](https://dotnet.microsoft.com/).
+It allows you to automate the installation of software used by the machines where you deploy your software, for example, systems running [.NET](https://dotnet.microsoft.com/).

-With Operation Runbooks, you can create a runbook as part of a routine operations task to install software via Chocolatey that are required for your [deployment targets](/docs/octopus-concepts/deployment-targets.md) or [workers](/docs/octopus-concepts/workers.md).
+With Operation Runbooks, you can create a runbook as part of a routine operations task to install software via Chocolatey that are required for your [deployment targets](/docs/octopus-concepts/deployment-targets.md) or [Workers](/docs/octopus-concepts/workers.md).

 ## Create the runbook

 To create a runbook to install software with Chocolatey:

-1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
+1. From your project's overview page, navigate to **{{Operations, Runbooks}}**, and click **ADD RUNBOOK**.
-1. Give the runbook a Name and click **SAVE**.
+1. Give the runbook a name and click **SAVE**.

 Next, you need to ensure Chocolatey is installed.